 Sola Scriptura was also established in 1994 as a support organization for The Sign Ministries, The Scriptorium, and other like-minded ministries that held to the same doctrinal position, such as The Master’s Mission in Robbinsville, North Carolina and Zion’s Hope in Orlando, Florida.
 Providing creative and technical support to these ministries, Sola Scriptura’s staff was available to produce the literature and tapes needed by these ministries.
 Sola Scriptura also provided the staff to answer phone calls and ship materials.

 In 2000, Truth in Grace Ministries joined the list of organizations coming under the care of Sola Scriptura.
 Started by Dr. Dan Hayden as Christolized Ministries, Truth In Grace was expanded to become an outreach ministry of Grace Church of West Ottawa in West Michigan.
 Dr. Hayden’s pulpit ministry was captured on audio and video tape, and special products and seminars were organized under this ministry, which focused on the careful exposition of God’s Word in a wide variety of biblical themes.
+Dan Hayden produced a two-minute daily radio program, A Word from the Word, which also became a popular podcast.

 When Mr. Van Kampen passed away in October of 1999, the decision was also made to pool the resources of The Sign Ministries, Sola Scriptura, and Truth in Grace to form a single organization.
 This ministry, based in Orlando, would house a teaching ministry made up of instructors specializing in a variety of areas, together with a team of creative personnel and office executives that could accomplish the new goals of the merging ministries.